List of summaries, consolidations and regulations

 The Non-profit Corporations Act, 1995

-The Non-profit Corporations Act, 1995 sets out the rules for the incorporation and registration of non-profit organizations in Saskatchewan, and for the registration of non-profit extra-provincial corporations.
+The Non-profit Corporations Act, 1995 sets out the rules for the incorporation of non-profit organizations in Saskatchewan, and for the registration of extra-provincial non-profit corporations.

 The Act provides that any one or more individuals or corporations, or combinations of individuals and corporations, may incorporate as a non-profit corporation.

 It is not mandatory for non-profit organizations to incorporate.
 However, non-profit organizations of all types and sizes can benefit from the advantages of a corporation.
-For instance, the corporation may hold title to land in the name of the corporation and may apply for grants or funding from government agencies.
+For instance, non-profit corporations may hold title to land and may qualify for grants or funding from government agencies.

 There are two kinds of non-profit corporations: